jhwhenry/cpd/CPD_Upgrade_511_TO_522.md

 export COMPONENTS=db2wh
 ```

-Run the cpd-cli manage login-to-ocp command to log in to the cluster.
+Log in to the OpenShift cluster

 ```
 ${CPDM_OC_LOGIN}